areven/reago/documentation/api/reago/atom-reducer.md

   can be of any types.
 * `initialArg`: The value from which the initial state is calculated.
 It can be a value of any type.
   How the initial state is calculated from it depends on the next init argument.
 * `init` (optional): The initializer function that should return the initial state.
-If it's not specified, the initial state is set to `initialArg`.
+If it is not specified, the initial state is set to `initialArg`.
 Otherwise, the initial state is set to the result of calling `init(initialArg)`.